semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 Join mode **is not taint mode**!
 While it can look on the surface like join mode is "connecting" things together, it is actually just creating sets for each Semgrep rule and returning all the results that meet the conditions.
 This means some false positives will occur if unrelated metavariable contents happen to have the same value.

-Right now, external rules are required for join mode.
-(This is why the rules are called `refs` - they are references to other locations.)
-To use join mode, you must define your individual Semgrep rules in independent locations.
+To use join mode with `refs`, you must define your individual Semgrep rules in independent locations.
 This can be anything that works with `semgrep --config <here>`, such as a file, a URL, or a Semgrep registry pointer like `r/java.lang.security.some.rule.id`.

+Join mode does not work in the Semgrep playground, as it is an experimental feature.

 Currently, join mode will only report the code location of the **last finding that matches the conditions**.
 Join mode will parse the conditions from top-to-bottom, left-to-right.
 This means that findings from the "bottom-right" condition will be the reported code location.